-This post may contain affiliate links, which means I may receive a commission if you make a purchase using these links.
-As an Amazon Associate, and a King Arthur Baking affiliate, I earn from qualifying purchases.
+This post contains affiliate links, which means I receive a commission if you make a purchase using these links.
+As a Walmart and King Arthur Baking affiliate, and an Amazon Associate, I earn from qualifying purchases.

 This past year I have been experimenting with risotto recipes, and this Butternut Squash Risotto with Saffron is a new favorite.
 Creamy risotto with tender roasted butternut squash, flavored with the subtle essence of savory saffron.
 A perfect side dish for autumn, served with your favorite chicken or pork recipes.